 Whether you are an attorney needing to serve a nonparty subpoena or you’ve been served, there are posts below for you.

-Attorneys: My most popular post is my detailed overview of serving nonparty subpoenas in federal court.
-I’ve also written on the federal courts’ split on Rule 45 and personal service, and I’ve covered Georgia’s more definitive answer on the matter.
+Attorneys: I’ve written on the federal courts’ split on Rule 45 and personal service, and I’ve covered Georgia’s more definitive answer on the matter.

 Wondering if you need local counsel to assist you with a federal subpoena?
 This post may help you decide.